Millions of people view Costco as a shopping paradise, but that doesn’t make it immune to the scams that plague the rest of the world.

 “These experiences can be costly and, frankly, kind of humiliating.
 You find yourself wondering why you didn’t see it coming.”

-The good news is that simply being aware of your very human tendency to fall for fraudsters actually can help to protect you from them.
+The good news is that simply being aware of your very human tendency to fall for fraud actually can help to protect you from it.
 Stacy offers some great tips for staying safe in “10 Golden Rules to Avoid Getting Scammed.”